P3: Arithmetic circuits in radix-2: adder, multiplier, comparator, etc. VHDL design plan C2: hierarchical structural modular multiple-file |

 2.- Design the project of the 4-bit adder.
 Here you have two versions of this circuit base on plan C2: Adder_4bit ripple carry (RC), Adder_4bit carry lookahead (CLA).

-3.- Translate the circuit in Fig. 5 to VHDL to be the top schematic.
+3.- Translate the plan proposed in Fig. 3 into VHDL to be the top schematic.

 Project location: